Quit the News? Or Acquit the News?

 I’d first ask Kim what I missed.
 Then I’d spend time on my favorite sites catching up on things I’m interested in but she isn’t.
 I’d spend more time than usual reading the news to catch up, but not thirty times more.
 Maybe two or three.

-Imagine a world where everyone stopped following the news and refocused all that mental effort, energy, and money towards doing something good.
+Imagine a town where everyone stopped following the news and refocused all that mental effort, energy, and money toward positive action.
 They volunteered, attended community meetings, and/or worked more and donated their additional income to charity.
-Would the world be a worse or better place?
+Would this town be a worse or better place than before?

 The Nearly Perfect Politician